basho-labs/little_riak_book/en/03-developers.md

 N is the number of total nodes that a value should be replicated to, defaulting to 3.
 But we can set this `n_val` to any number fewer than the total number of nodes.

-Any bucket property, including `n_val`, can be set by sending a `props` value as a JSON object to the bucket url.
+Any bucket property, including `n_val`, can be set by sending a `props` value as a JSON object to the bucket URL.
 Let's set the `n_val` to 5 nodes, meaning that objects written to `cart` will be replicated to 5 nodes.

 ```bash
 curl -i -XPUT http://localhost:8098/riak/cart \